About

 CISC is run by the most experienced staff in Alaska and governed by a volunteer board of directors according to the club’s bylaws.

-Cisc’s Development Philosophy
+Cook Inlet SC’s Development Philosophy

 There are four components that comprise the complete athlete: technical, tactical, psychological and physical.
 CISC’s developmental philosophy recognizes that the holistic development of the player depends upon training that addresses all four of these areas.